 • Incomplete applications will not be eligible for review.
 We will not follow up on incomplete applications.

 • Cover letters, letters of recommendation, resumes, references, etc. are not required for this scholarship.
 Do not submit any of these with your application, as they will not be considered.

 • Late applications will not be accepted.
-In order to ensure fairness and process awards in a timely manner, there will be no exceptions to this rule.
+In order to ensure fairness and to process awards in a timely manner.
+There will be no exceptions to this rule.

-• Students participating in non-GSU programs must complete Study Abroad Programs Transfer Credit Approval Forms (TCAF) before awards can be disbursed.
+• Students participating in non-GSU programs must complete Study Abroad Programs Transfer Credit Approval Forms (TCAF) and Consortium Agreement before awards can be disbursed.

 • Students must complete necessary paperwork with the Office of Student Financial Aid before awards can be disbursed.
-Forms are required by this office even for students who are not currently receiving other forms of financial aid.
-Check with our office for info on which forms are required.
+Forms are required by this office even for students who are not currently receiving other types of financial aid.
+Check with our office for information on which forms are required.

-• In the event that a student must cancel their participation in a program for any reason, the student is required to notify Study Abroad Programs Office immediately.
+• In the event that a student must cancel his or her participation in a program for any reason, the student is required to notify Study Abroad Programs immediately.
 Charges for awards that are disbursed prior to cancellations will be assessed against the student's student account with a hold placed on registration and graduation until the funds are recovered.

 • Questions about the IEF Scholarship or application process should be directed to 404-413-2529.

 • Please Note: In most cases scholarship funds will not be released before students must pay tuition and program fees and in some cases not before students depart for their programs.
 Students are responsible for covering all such expenses directly and the scholarship will serve as a reimbursement.
 Federal regulations control this process.